 Description of disease :

-Dose. -Two drops in a dessertspoonful of water every two, three, or four hours, according to the severity of the symptoms.
+Dose. -Two drops in a dessertspoonful of water every three, four, or six hours.

 In all cases of long standing. -See Nux Vomica.

 Dose. -Two grains in a dessertspoonful of water three times a day or alternately every four or six hours with Nux Vomica.

 See under Indigestion. -Daily friction over the abdomen.
 The diet should consist of fresh animal food, eggs, and biscuit, together with a little weak brandy and water, or toast-water.
 A glass of cold water, or a little essence of ginger, will often remove this symptom.